Doctors and Nurses (TV series)

 Doctors and Nurses is a British television sitcom written by Nigel Smith and Dr. Phil Hammond, focusing on the fraught relationship between two orthopaedic surgeons, set in a hospital on the Isle of Wight.

 It starred Adrian Edmondson, Mina Anwar and David Mitchell, and aired six episodes on BBC One from 13 January to 17 February 2004.
-The series was neither a critical nor commercial success, and did not return for a second series.
+The series was neither a critical nor a commercial success, and did not return for a second series.
 Edmondson did go on to play a similar doctor role in the non-comic hospital drama Holby City.

 Phil Hammond appeared as a neurosurgeon in episode three.